 DCF Fair Value Target:

 We started the process of determining a valid price forecast for Epr Properties with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Epr Properties ranked in the 98th percentile in terms of potential gain offered.
-As the table below shows, the model suggests the stock is dramatically undervalued -- investors should note, though, that such returns are always unlikely and not to be expected.
+To summarize, we found that Epr Properties ranked in the 94th percentile in terms of potential gain offered.
+Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
 The most interesting components of our discounted cash flow analysis for Epr Properties ended up being:

 Terminal Growth Rate in Free Cash Flow